Low Mill, Markington

 Low Mill is a historic building in Markington, a village in North Yorkshire in England.

 The watermill was built in the early 19th century by the Wilberforce family, in the grounds of Markington Hall, with a mill race off Markington Beck.
-It was probably built to replaced High Mill, at the other end of the village.
+It was probably built to replace High Mill, at the other end of the village.
 It was worked as a corn mill, and from the early 1900s it was run by J. Ross & Sons, who mostly produced animal feed.
 It was powered by water until 1967, when it was converted into a garage and office.
 The building was Grade II listed in 1986.

 The mill is built of stone and rubble, with sandstone and limestone quoins, paired gutter brackets, and a Westmorland slate roof with gable copings.
 There are fronts of one and three bays, and on the right return is a two-storey lean-to range.
 In the left return is a sluice for the mill race.
 Inside, most the machinery survives, including the breastshot wheel, gearing, cogs, and grindstones.